-Tooth sensitivity is when you feel a momentary pain as your teeth come into contact with certain objects.
-Typically, tooth sensitivity is stimulated by cold, hot or sweets.
-For instance, eating an ice cream or chewing candies may trigger your tooth sensitivity.
+Tooth sensitivity is when you feel a sharp, quick pain when your tooth comes into contact with certain objects.
+Tooth sensitivity is typically stimulated by cold, hot or sweets.
+For instance, eating an ice cream or chewing on candies may trigger your tooth sensitivity.
 Having sensitive teeth is not fun!
-Tooth sensitivity can cause you to avoid eating certain food items.
-It also makes it less enjoyable to eat or drink in general.
-Lets examine some most types of tooth sensitivity to better understand this phenomenon:
+Tooth sensitivity can cause you to avoid eating certain food objects.
+Let’s examine some common types of tooth sensitivity to better understand this phenomenon:

 Localized tooth sensitivity

-Luckily, localized tooth sensitivity resulting from cavities and cracks are easily fixed with a dental filling or crown.
-As the cavity or crack deepens within the tooth, it eventually reaches your tooth nerve.
-This causes dental infection which leads to severe toothache.
+Thankfully, localized tooth sensitivity can easily be fixed with a dental filling or crown.
+Of course, this only applies if you catch the problem in its earlier stages.
+As the cavity or crack deepens within your tooth, it eventually reaches the tooth nerve.
+This causes infection which leads to severe toothache.
 Unfortunately, your tooth now requires a root canal treatment or it must be removed!
 As you can see, the sooner you address your sensitive tooth, the better the outcome.

 Generalized tooth sensitivity

-Generalized tooth sensitivity is when multiple teeth start to feel sensitive.
-It’s possible that generalized tooth sensitivity is caused by multiple dental cavities or cracked teeth.
-However, the most common cause of generalized tooth sensitivity is receding gums.
-Receding gums refers to the loss of supporting gum tissue which protect your tooth roots.
-Tooth roots start to become exposed once your gums recede.
-As a result, you will experience sensitivity on not just one, but several teeth, sometimes even all of your teeth!
+Generalized tooth sensitivity is when you have multiple sensitive teeth in your mouth.
+The most common cause of generalized tooth sensitivity is receding gums.
+Receding gums refers to the loss of supporting gum tissue that protects your teeth.
+As you lose your gum tissue, your roots start to become exposed.
+As a result, you will experience sensitivity on not just one, but several teeth, sometimes even all of your teeth.

 Gum recession is typically the result of brushing your teeth too hard.
-Hard to imagine, but brushing too forcefully can actually damage your gums!
-The best solution is to learn to brush your teeth correctly.
-Stop pressing so hard on your gums and instead learn to apply gentle, circular motions.
-Be sure to only use a soft toothbrush and avoid hard brushes.
-Also, be sure to replace your old toothbrush periodically.
-You want to avoid damaging your gums using worn out and abrasive bristles.
+While hard to imagine, brushing too forcefully can actually damage your gums!
+The best solution here is to learn to brush your teeth correctly.
+Stop pressing so hard and instead learn to apply gentle, circular motions.
+Be sure to only use a soft toothbrush.
+Replace your old toothbrush periodically, as worn out and abrasive bristles damage your gums.

-- Consuming too much acidic foods and drinks, such as lemon juice
+- Consuming too much acidic foods and drinks

 - Carbonated sodas